 Hamilton Library Research Carrels

-- Applications are available online in PDF [file should auto download after clicking] or HTML [file will open in new browser window] or may be picked up at the Hamilton Library Administration Office, Room 112.
+- Applications are available online in form-fillable PDF or may be picked up at the Hamilton Library Administration Office, Room 112.

 - Applications must contain a brief description of the research project, include a statement of need, and require confirmation by the applicant’s department chair or graduate chair that the applicant's dissertation or thesis proposal has been approved.